Scots swim their way to success

 "They really made up their mind that 2016 was going to be the year; they worked out for each other and for the fact that they were not going to lose PALs again," Jim Kelly said.
 "Since then, it's just been the expectation and it makes the swimmers swim really hard."

-While the varsity boys grew rapidly after Camerino and Lukas created the team cheers, according to seniors such as Jade Margolis and Karen Li, Carlmont’s other teams were still developing.
+While the varsity boys grew rapidly after Camerino and Lukas Kelly created the team cheers, according to seniors Jade Margolis and Karen Li, Carlmont’s other teams were still developing.

 When Li first joined Carlmont’s swim team during her freshman year, she noticed that there was a lack of interaction between upperclassmen and underclassmen.

-Alongside teammate Tyler Rachal, Li set out to change that normality.
+Alongside teammate Tyler Rachal, Li set out to change that.

 “We wanted to make everyone feel included.
 Especially when we were juniors last year and swept PALs, we just kept that energy going for this year,” Li said.